 Many visitors come to get a taste of the beauty of skerries and landscape of the outer archipelago with a dramatic scenery, eagles and lots of space for nature lovers.
 You won’t get lost – it is an island!

 Accomodation can be found in two good standard hostels.
-A restaurant and two café’s serves inhabitants and visitors alike.
+A few restaurants and cafés serve inhabitants and visitors alike.
 An art gallery in the old beacon on the top of the island gives you a taste of culture while the Arholma battery museum shows you earlier top secret installations of coastal artillery defending the sea lanes to Stockholm in the days of the cold war.
 The church offers lovely stillness for contemplation and a chance to see paintings of local art celebrity Harald Lindberg.

 A shop – run by the islanders themselves – will cater for your shopping needs and guides are prepared to take you around and tell you all the stories.